We Lost The Sea

 The beauty of reveling in sadness.

-A fond remembrance and the hope of recovering what is lost by creating something that will provide consolation.
+A fond remembrance and the hope to retrieve what is lost by creation of something that provides consolation.

-The longing for something that is gone but might return in a distant future, with the repressed knowledge that the object of longing might never return.
+The longing for something that is gone but might return in a distant future, with the hovering knowledge that what is missing will never finds its way back.

-The nostalgic feeling for something that has disappeared.
+The haunting sense of loss and nostalgic need for something that has disappeared.

 We Lost The Sea has it by the bucket load.